magrossm/ndtronic/content/home/featured.md

 active = true # Activate this widget? true/false
 weight = 30 # Order that this section will appear.

-title = "Ziele der Endetronic Technology" subtitle = ""
+title = "Ziele"
+subtitle = "was wir wollen"

 [design]